 GOOD TO KNOW: The Yoga Barn in Ubud is the best place to sign up for yoga classes, especially if you are a beginner.

 Ulu Watu is one of the best places to visit in Bali

 Ulu Watu is also home to a colony of naughty monkeys who never fail to entertain visitors with their tricks, which include stealing whatever they find amusing and entertaining, especially shiny objects.
-Although some find the naughty monkeys quite annoying, to me it was a welcome bonus.
+Although some find them quite annoying, to me it is a fun welcome bonus.
 As I said before, seeing the monkey is what to do in Bali for some good fun.

-These are some of the best tours of Ulu Watu:
+These are some of the best cultural tours:

-Many people who visit Bali agree that one of the highlights of their journey is seeing – or better, experiencing – a Kecak show.
+It often is the highlight of a trip to Bali so try to include it in your itinerary!
 The performance I saw took place in the beautiful setting of Ulu Watu open air theatre, at sunset time.
-It was amazing: the theatre small and intimate, and the show a lot fun, as the performers regularly involved members of the public.
-Sure, it was on the touristy side.
-But why would I care, since it was so much fun?
-So, if you ask me, I would definitely argue that experiencing a Kecak show in Ulu Watu is one of the things to do in Bali.
+The theatre small and intimate, and the show a lot fun, as the performers regularly involve members of the public.
+Sure, it is on the touristy side.
+But so much fun that it definitely is one of the things to do in Bali.